catchupTJC/catchuptjc.github.io/_posts/2020-07-11-(SG)Reassessing Value.md

 There was another joke that arose.
 We always deem oil as valuable and if you have oil, you are a rich nation.
 Many countries spend a lot of money to try to discover oil because they think that when they do so, the nation will become rich.
 Oftentimes, we see people in oil-rich nations live a wealthy life, but did you know that at one point of time recently, toilet paper had more value than oil?
 That is when people realise why some hoard toilet paper; because they know that the prices of oil will crash to negative.
 Indeed, at one point, people had to lose money when they held onto oil because its value went down to negative.
 We may not be able to understand that and it is not the speaker’s intention to give a lesson on commodity prices but instead is trying to say that the value of things can change just so rapidly.
 In some countries, there is this thing called “Negative Interest Rate”; when you have no cash balance in the bank, not only do you have no interest but you also have to pay the bank.
 What has happened to oil can happen to many commodities, even to our cash balances.
 What is the concept of value?
 What truly has value?

-It is time for us to re-access.
+It is time for us to re-assess.
 If we have oil, there’s value?
 If we have gold, there’s value?
 If we have cash balances, there's value?
-Some reckon cash as king; gold is king, hold gold; is that true value?
+Some reckon: "Cash is king, hold cash!", "Gold is king, hold gold!"
+Is that true value?
 Turn to Philippians 3:7-8;

 *7 'But what things were gain to me, these I have counted loss for Christ.
 8 Yet indeed I also count all things loss for the excellence of the knowledge of Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them as rubbish, that I may gain Christ*

 These were the words of Paul when he was reflecting what was truly valuable.
 Many times, value in itself is something relative; at one point toilet paper was worth more than oil.
 Here, Paul said, “In the past, there were things I counted as gain but now they are counted as loss for Christ.
 I could all things loss for the excellence of Christ Jesus.”
 The last part of v8 says that he counts all these as rubbish so that he may gain Christ.
 We can see how Paul recalibrated his understanding for value.
 What was valuable to him in the past is now of no value.
 What did he see as the true value that he has gained?
 The knowledge of Christ.
-As we come to worship today, we will discuss how on we can re-assess the values in our lives
+As we come to worship today, we will discuss how on we can re-assess the values in our lives.

 What do people traditionally attribute value to?
-It is important for us to calibrate it accurately because in whatever we attribute value to will be how we direct our entire lives.
+It is important for us to calibrate it accurately because whatever we attribute value to will be how we direct our entire lives.
 Those will be the things we worry about, pursue, and occupy our hearts.
 These will be the things we inculcate in our children, the things we push to our children.
 Turn to Luke 12:34;

 *'For where your treasure is, there your heart will be also.'*